Strong-AI-Lab/Explanation-Generation/README.md

 ## Running script
 You can find the detail training script under `training_script.sh`.
 In this file, it includes the commands for the following functions.
 1. Convert the LLaMA model from meta to the huggingface version.
-2. Instruction tunning for LLaMA-7B using 4 A100 80 GB GPUs to replicate the Alpaca-7B.
+2. Instruction tunning for LLaMA-7B using 4 A100 80 GB GPUs to replicate the Alpaca-7B or you can download the weight for Alpaca-7B from [here](https://github.com/tatsu-lab/stanford_alpaca#recovering-alpaca-weights) or other models' weights from as above shown.
-3. Train a generator using instruction tuning on new PeerWise dataset for using LLaMA-7B or Alpaca-7B.
+3. Train a generator using instruction tuning on new PeerWise dataset for using LLaMA-7B or Alpaca-7B (4 A100 80GB GPUs needed) and LLaMA-13B, Alpaca-13B or Vicuna-13B (8 A100 80GB GPUs needed).
 5. Train a verifier way 2 using instruction tuning on new PeerWise dataset for using LLaMA-7B or Alpaca-7B.

 ## Run the program